All Products

 FROM information_schema.tunnels_history WHERE ds ='${datetime1}';

-The ${datetime1} parameter is a DataWorks scheduling parameter.
+The ${datetime1} variable is a DataWorks scheduling parameter.
 In the ODPS SQL node, click Scheduling Configuration on the right.
-In the Basic Properties section, set Parameters to datetime1=${yyyymmdd}.
+Under Basic Properties, set Parameters to datetime1=${yyyymmdd}.

-• In the navigation pane on the left, choose Billing > Billing Details.
+In the navigation pane, choose Billing > Billing Details.
 Set Statistic Item to Instance and Statistical Period to Day.
+Scan the list to find the project (instance ID) where costs clearly exceeded expectations.

 SET odps.sql.decimal.odps2=true;